Morphine Extended Release CapsulesPronunciation

 - Do not change your dose.
 Take morphine sulfate extended-release capsules exactly as prescribed by your healthcare provider.

 - Swallow morphine sulfate extended-release capsules whole.
-Do not cut, break, chew, crush, dissolve, or inject morphine sulfate extended-release capsules.
+Do not cut, break, chew, crush, dissolve, snort, or inject morphine sulfate extended-release capsules because this may cause you to overdose and die.

 - If you cannot swallow morphine sulfate extended-release capsules, see the detailed Instructions for Use.